As the Coronavirus continues to spread, fear and anxiety is spreading as well, are you Feeling Anxious Right Now? This

-The yin to this yang are the feel-good opiates of the parasympathetic nervous system, namely serotonin and dopamine.
+The yin to this yang is the feel-good opiates of the parasympathetic nervous system, namely serotonin and dopamine.
 Lucky for us we were born with our very own personal pharmacy of free feel good Drugs.
 To being with, all we need to do is turn on the lights……or rather turn off the lights (lol).

 “The moving meditation practise known as Qigong.”

 You connect your mind to your breath, which connects you to the moment.
-You coordinate your breath with your movement, which facilitates movement of blood, oxygen and most importantly “feel-good hormones” around the body.
+You coordinate your breath with your movement, which facilitates the movement of blood, oxygen and most importantly “feel-good hormones” around the body.
 The combination of Mind, breath and body, activates your body’s natural healing programming on a mental, chemical and mechanical level.
 All of which turn your qigong practice into a very powerful self-health care program.

 10 Minute Qigong Program